-Emmett has also served in the Texas House of Representatives for east Harris County and as the Interstate Commerce Commissioner under former President George H. W. Bush.
-He became the Harris County Judge in March 2007.
+Throughout his career, Emmett has served in the Texas House of Representatives for east Harris County and as the Interstate Commerce Commissioner under former President George H. W. Bush.
+He became the Harris County judge in March 2007.

-What do you believe are the most pressing issues for Harris county over the next 3–5 years to keep up with the population growth?
+What do you believe to be the most pressing issues for Harris County over the next three to five years to keep up with the population growth projected for this area?

 Our major projects are Hwy.
 290, Hwy.
 249 and Beltway 8.
 A lot of people don't like toll roads.
 The worst thing that's ever happened in policy for transportation is when we started talking about toll roads versus free roads.
 There never was such a thing as a free road.
 It was always paid for by the gasoline tax.
-If the legislature doesn't do something about transportation funding, in two years, TxDOT will not have enough money to build a single [mile of new lane] anywhere in the state.
+If the legislature doesn't step up and do something about transportation funding, in two years TxDOT will not have enough money to build a single new lane mile anywhere in the state.

 Health care is the No. 2 issue.
 I never thought I'd be involved in health care.
 The Harris County Hospital District is responsible for providing indigent health care.
 People can argue all they want about the Affordable Care Act, but the truth is, the same poor people are going to get sick and they're going to require health care.
 Right now, their main option is to go to the emergency room.
 That's just not the right way to do it.
-We need to be spending money on bricks and mortar.
+We need to not be spending money on bricks and mortar.
 We need to be spending money on neighborhood clinics, maybe even rental space.
 We need to focus on preventative care and establishing medical homes.
 It's a paradigm shift of how we provide indigent health care.

-What are the biggest challenges of maintaining and planning for growth in unincorporated areas?
+What are the biggest challenges of maintaining and planning for growth in unincorporated areas such as Cy-Fair?

-Harris County has about 4.2 million people in it with 1.6 million in unincorporated Harris County.
+Harris County has about 4.2 million people in it; 1.6 million live in unincorporated Harris County.
 The only level of government is county, municipal utility district or emergency district.
 County government wasn't set up to run urban counties, but here we are.

 Our biggest challenge is figuring out how to deal with the areas that were always anticipated to become a part of the City of Houston, or another city, but never did.
-All these subdivisions along FM 1960 were built assuming they would eventually be in the City of Houston.
-Now they're about 50 years old, the streets are starting to wear out, and they're still unincorporated.
-Those residential streets are going on the road log of Commissioner Jack Cagle.
+All the subdivisions along FM 1960 were built assuming they would eventually be in the City of Houston, but now they're about 50 years old, the streets are starting to wear out and they're still unincorporated.
+Those residential streets are going on the road log of Commissioner Cagle.
 There's no way he's going to have the money to go in and repair residential streets, not if you want him to continue building the major thoroughfares.
-We have to find out how we can cooperate with MUDs to use their resources or give them the power to take care of residential streets and things like that.
+We have to find out how we can cooperate with MUDs to use their resources or give them the power to take care of residential streets and things like that themselves.

 Do you think we'll ever get to the point where unincorporated areas will need to think about incorporation?

 It's a possibility.
 Years and years ago, the City of Houston did annexations down all of the major highways and that put all these areas in the extra-territorial jurisdiction of Houston.
 If you want to incorporate, Houston has the first right to annex you.
 That's what happened to Kingwood.
-If some area wanted to incorporate, that would force Houston's hand, but what I'm hearing [in The Woodlands] is that people are beginning to see that their taxes would be higher if they incorporated.
-It's my impression that that's not going to happen any time soon.
+If some area wanted to incorporate, that would force Houston's hand.
+I think everybody's just going to rock along the way it is, which means the county commissioners are going to have to figure out what they can do to provide the services that are going to be needed.

 It's going to take some vision at the state level.
-The [Farm Market] road system was a decision made years ago that completely changed the shape of Texas for the better.
+The FM road system was a decision made years ago that completely changed the shape of Texas for the better.
 It costs money.
 When I hear legislators talk about limiting growth of government at all levels to population plus inflation, that's really a bad idea.
 It sounds good, but it doesn't work.
 The University of Texas would never have been built.
 I guarantee that expenditure exceeded population plus inflation.
 You hold on to what you have but you're not going to reach out, to build things that make people come here.
 You wouldn't operate that way with your business.
 You'd always be investing in new equipment and your people.
-I hope that Harris County can lead the way in becoming the gateway of North America.
+I hope that Harris County can lead that and say, "We want to be the gateway of North America."
 The only way we can do this is if we invest and make improvements.